hakuhodo-technologies/scope-rl/docs/documentation/index.rst

 Contribution
 ~~~~~~~~~~
-Any contributions to OFRL are more than welcome!
+Any contributions to SCOPE-RL are more than welcome!
 Please refer to `CONTRIBUTING.md <>`_ for general guidelines how to contribute to the project.

 Table of Contents